 This substance is not merely a theological precept.
 It is physically qualifiable, taking the form of the human genetic code.
 This substance is the only possible foundation for human equality.
 If the abortion lobby had their way, self-awareness, viability, or another arbitrary trait would define humanity.
 If that’s the case, then human value exists on a sliding scale, in which the highly aware have more value than the oblivious, those who are self-reliant have more than those who depend on family, friends, or government, and so on.
 Denying personhood to any organism who is scientifically human shatters the concept of human equality.

 Furthermore, biblical authors unanimously refer to the preborn as people.
 Job describes miscarried babies as “infants who never saw the light” (Job 3:16).
 Pregnant mothers are referred to throughout the New Testament as being “with child” (Matthew 1:18, Luke 2:5).
-Of Rebekah and Abraham’s twin sons, Moses records “the children struggled together within her” (Genesis 25:22).
+Of Rebekah and Isaac’s twin sons, Moses records “the children struggled together within her” (Genesis 25:22).
 Luke refers to Elizabeth’s baby with the exact same word, υἱὸν (Greek for “son”), both before and after his birth (Luke 1:36, 57).
 They’re not ambiguous “blobs of cells” or “scrambled eggs” but sons, daughters, children, infants.

 As for a specific condemnation of abortion itself, Jeremiah records God’s anguish with those who think they can play him for a fool and find loopholes in the sixth commandment (against murder).
 “Because the people have forsaken me and have profaned this place by making offerings in it to other gods whom neither they nor their fathers nor the kings of Judah have known; and because they have filled this place with the blood of innocents, and have built the high places of Baal to burn their sons in the fire as burnt offerings to Baal, which I did not command or decree, nor did it come into my mind” (Jeremiah 19:4-5).
 God didn’t bother to outlaw the killing of babies specifically because it is perfectly apparent that murder as a category includes murder of the very young.